 You will have to check what the regulations are in the country you are going to.
 Most countries don’t allow meats, even if they are cured and fresh produce to enter.
 This is not a problem as long as you finish your food on the plane before you land.
 If you have fresh food you are planning to eat I advise you to eat it before you land, even if you are not starving.
 Otherwise, you risk having it taken away from you, leaving you hungry, even your food in your thermos.
 On a trip to Mexico last year, we had to throw away our food in our thermos because it was not done.
 We were planning to eat it once we arrived.
 Lesson learned.

 So now the list of some of my goto snacks:

 These are all Paleo, Gluten Free, Dairy Free, Soy Free, Nightshade Free snacks so they work even if you are AIP (except for the nuts on AIP).
 Amazon or Thrive Market are my goto places to purchase these snacks.
 Use this link for Thrive and you get 25% off your first order!

 Epic makes their own version of Paleo Trail Mix.
 These are also a good alternative to just the bars and bites.

 Epic Liver Bites

-This is a new item from Epic.
-Great if you want to get some organ meats in on the road.
+This is a great item from Epic if you want to get some organ meats in on the road.